Farm girl – Dorothy (Bossuyt) Swedzinski — life during the German Occupation of Belgium

-We have begun learning about Dorothy (Bossuyt) Swedzinski’s family, a farm girl from rural Milroy whose parents emigrated from Belgium as youngsters in the early 1900s.
-Her mother, Irma (Cooreman) Bossuyt, grew up near the Belgian community of Aalter with her mother, Elodie, and siblings Mary, Selma, and Cyriel.
-Her father, Camiel, was living and working in the U.S. to save money and bring them over.
+We have been learning about the family of rural Milroy’s Dorothy (Bossuyt) Swedzinski.
+Her mother, Irma (Cooreman) Bossuyt, grew up near Aalter, Belgium in the years before and during World War I with her mother, Elodie, and siblings Mary, Selma, and Cyriel.
+Her father, Camiel, was already working in the U.S. to save money and bring them over.

 I welcome your participation in and ideas about our exploration of prairie lives.
 You may reach me at prairieview firstname.lastname@example.org.